AIEngr/Customer-Segmentation/README.md

 > **Honest note:** `Visits_per_Week` is fairly similar across all three segments (4.1–4.5) in this dataset. `Age` and `Average_Spend` are what actually drive the cluster split, with `Promotion_Interest` as a secondary factor.
 The segment names (Daily/Promotion/Weekend) are descriptive labels chosen when building the notebook, not literal visit-frequency categories — see [Known Issues](#known-issues) for why.

-## Project Structure
-- `data/` - Raw and processed datasets
-- `notebooks/` - Jupyter notebooks for exploration and model development
-- `src/` - Reusable Python scripts for preprocessing, modeling, and visualization
-- `results/` - Outputs such as plots, cluster summaries, and reports

 ## Technologies Used
 - Python
 - pandas